richardskumat/docker-debian/readme.md

 **all tags**

-All tags use the slim versions of the respective debian release
+All tags use the slim versions of the respective Debian release.

-**nonfree tags**

-these images have contrib and nonfree repos enabled for testing.
+All recently updated tags have contrib and non-free repos enabled.

 **molecule tags**

-these images have python installed so [molecule tests](https://github.com/ansible-community/molecule) use these tags
+these images have python installed so [molecule tests](https://github.com/ansible-community/molecule) can use these tags.

-**release version tags**

-these tags just use the upstream slim images without any modifications

 ## Links to source code and build logs